amitkaintura/TextAnalyser/README.md

 ### 5. SOURCES<br>

 ### 1. INRODUCTION<br>
 #### TextAnalyser is a webapp which performs various operation on data in backend.
-It can perform case convesion , counting the no. of characters, no. removal and more.
+It can perform case conversion , counting the no. of characters, no. removal and more.
 User just have to submit the data and select required operation. then TextAnalyser process the task in backend  and show the result.

 ### 2. TECHNOLOGIES
 #### 1. Python 3.8<br>